 We believe transparency is essential for rebuilding a strong residential treatment sector.
 This FOI analysis is a step towards:

-The residential sector may be smaller than it was 10 years ago — but it is vibrant, creative and has a history of adapting to emerging need.
-Latest developments include ketamine care, meeting gender-specific needs and co-existing mental health to mention a few innovations.
-With the right investment, planning and political will, rehab can once again become a core part of England’s drug and alcohol treatment system as it was a decade ago and as it now across Europe.
+The residential sector may be smaller than it was 10 years ago, but it is vibrant, creative and has a history of adapting to emerging need.
+Latest developments include ketamine care, meeting gender-specific needs and co-existing mental health, to mention a few innovations.
+With the right investment, planning and political will, rehab can once again become a core part of England’s drug and alcohol treatment system as it was a decade ago and as it is now across Europe.

 Phoenix will continue to share what we learn so we can help rebuild a sector that saves lives, restores families, and offers hope to thousands of people every year.